 - Your debt-to-income ratio will be far less favorable.

 - The late payments get reported as well, and every late payment drives your credit score down a little more.

 A lower credit score means you’ll pay more for car insurance, have higher interest rates on any other loans you take out, and will have trouble refinancing any major debt, like your house or car loan, in the future.

 Why are you missing your credit card payments?

 When you start missing credit card payments it’s a good idea to consider why this is happening.

 35% of Americans just forget.
 They can solve their problems with a little more organization.

 But if you’re one of the 65% of Americans who has missed a credit card payment because you can’t afford it, because you’re juggling basic expenses or family emergencies, it’s time to consider rearranging your financial life.
 You may need to downsize.
 You may also need to declare bankruptcy because you’re in over your head.

 If you think you may be in this position, don’t wait.
 The longer you wait, the worse the situation gets.
-Contact Sadek and Cooper for your free consultation.
+Contact Sadek Bankruptcy Law Offices for your free consultation.
 We’re ready to help.